kennethwang14/kennethwang14.github.io/_posts/portfolio/2015-11-10-luxwatches.md

 shortDescription: "LUXWATCHES is a high-class wristwatch brand that seeks to produce the highest quality watches.
 Their old website was not responsive and they hired me to redesign a new one."

-technologies: "HTML5/CSS3, WordPress, WooCommerce, PHP, Javascript"
+technologies: "HTML5/CSS3, WordPress, WooCommerce, PHP, JavaScript"

 testimonial: "I approached Kenneth, asking him to redesign LUXWATCHES with a tight deadline of a weekend.
 In a short timeframe, Kenneth delivered a quality and beautiful website that completely exceeded my expectations.
 He is an amazing designer and I recommend him to all."
 testimonialAuthor: "Peter Szurek"